enzoevers/CompressionOffloading/README.md

 7. Implement an FPGA-friendly version of INFLATE in VHDL
     - [ ] See `1.`, but replace the DEFLATE implementation from zlib with my custom FPGA-offloading implementation

-Now compression and decompression works.
+Now compression and decompression work.
 Something that I was thinking about as well was that a stream of incoming data in the FPGA could be compressed on the FPGA and, as a stream, send compressed chucks to the PS.
 This way it may be possible to store data (logging) data more efficiently without needing a lot of RAM.

 ## References and useful links
 ### (De)comporession algorithm